 For marketers, this can be a source of inspiration and a way to improve their content.
 In 2016, Spotify unearthed usage data for a successful marketing campaign.

 For support reps, product usage data can help prevent churn.
-E.g., for a SaaS platform this could be the time since the user last logged on.
+E.g., for a SaaS platform, this could be the time since the user last logged on.

 Support agents can contact those that haven’t been active recently and ask them if they are experiencing any issues.

 We’ve shown you 21 ways to gather customer insights using tools that are right at your fingertips.
-This is a great first step towards getting to know your customer base, but it’s also just the beginning.
+This is a great first step toward getting to know your customer base, but it’s also just the beginning.

 Once you start to pull customer insights, you will face another challenge — scattered data.
-There are dozens of data sources, including social media posts, customer feedback forms, order data.
+There are dozens of data sources, including social media posts, customer feedback forms, and order data.
 The next step is to plug these sources into a unified dashboard.